Connect with others who understand.

 • Changes in skin color

 PE is serious and can become life-threatening if it’s left untreated.
-Seek medical attention immediately if you have symptoms of DVT and develop new signs of PE, like:
+Get medical help right away if you have symptoms of DVT and develop new symptoms of PE, like:

 • Chest pain when taking a breath or coughing